CALL FOR IDEAS

 The CDAC Network is the global alliance of more than 30 of the world’s biggest humanitarian and media development organisations – including UN agencies, the Red Cross/Red Crescent Movement, INGOs, media and communications organisations – committed to putting the power in humanitarian action back in the hands of communities.
 We believe that, when communities have the information and the resources to make their own decisions, they will find solutions to even the most challenging problems.

-The CDAC global public forum will be hosted by the ICRC in Geneva between 27-28 October 2020 (followed by the CDAC General Assembly on 29 October 2020).
-The event will host approximately 200 people working in the humanitarian, development, academic, technology and media development fields.
-We also expect this forum to be streamed live to a global audience.
+The CDAC global public forum will be held online between 28-29 October 2020.
+The event will bring together all those working in the humanitarian, development, academic, technology and media development fields.